raphaelschaad/iOSFontList/README.md

 The intention is to help developers choosing an appropriate font.

-To test the custom font support I added the great Inconsolata: http://www.levien.com/type/myfonts/inconsolata.html
+To test the custom font support I added the great Inconsolata (released under the Open Font License): http://www.levien.com/type/myfonts/inconsolata.html

 Screen Shots
 ------------